 The Adventure of Product Development

-This campaign introduced a first-of-its-kind toy set that shattered expectations, achieving 200% of internal forecasts and sparking a lasting focus on toy lineups that connect and deliver richer, more engaging experiences.
+Driven by a bold vision and creative engineering, The Toy Story 4 Happy Meal broke new ground with a first-of-its-kind toy set that far exceeded expectations, achieving 200% of internal forecasts and sparking a lasting focus on toy lineups that deliver richer, more engaging experiences.

 Reinventing the Connect-to-Build

-Initial proposals were dismissed due to what were perceived as contradictory requirements.
-Every toy would need to:
+Early proposals were dismissed as unworkable, since every toy would need to:

 Offer strong standalone play

-Connect with any other toy to form a functional mini-set
+Connect with any other number of toys to form a functional mini-set

 Assemble into a different complete, unified playset when the full collection was gathered

-These challenges became the foundation for engineering a categorically new type of Happy Meal toy collection.
-Together with a colleague, I devised a clever engineering solution to address these contradictory requirements, creating a cohesive experience that satisfied all objectives.
+These obstacles became the foundation for engineering a completely new type of Happy Meal toy collection.
+Working closely with a colleague, I developed an inventive solution that reconciled these competing requirements, resulting in a cohesive experience that met every objective.

 -